jupyterlab/pull-requests/README.md

 Tarball is not in network and can not be located in cache (["../yarn/v2/.tmp/12c686dd13cb1ef64cebbd243df0a44d/jupyterlab-git.tgz","../yarn/v2/.tmp/064d18f9871b47b33e275a17ec9ead49/.yarn-tarball.tgz"])
 ```

-To fix, simply update the local dependency from a relative path to an absolute path.
+To fix, update the local dependency from a relative path to an absolute path.

 Go to `package.json` and replace the dependency